tmthyjames/pimirror/README.md

 ## ideas for future version

+small button on side for "find my iphone" feature...

 put small trackpad on corner of mirror for controls

 put speakers in top corners of mirror for playback options (podcasts, music, etc)